A visit to Nice, France

 See the train tracks in this picture?
 Those are for the Nice Tramway System.
 You can ride from one end of Nice to the other in just 17 minutes.
 The Tramway is available every 3 to 5 minutes during the day, and every 12 to 15 minutes at night till 1AM.
 This system has proven to be so popular that a second line is under construction.

-Directly across Massena Plaza was the old town area, full of shops, restaurants, pubs and various stores.
+Directly across Massena Plaza was the Vieille Ville ("Old Town area"), full of shops, restaurants, pubs and various stores.

-Walking around Nice is very pleasant, most of the old town streets are "pedestrian only" for example.
+Walking around this area of Nice is very pleasant, most of the old town streets are "pedestrian only" for example.
 You might see the occasional bicycle, or a delivery van, but the streets in old town are primarily for people walking.

 Castle Hill is at the east end of old town, just behind the building in the center of this image.